 MacDill Air Force Base is located seven miles south of Tampa, Florida, on the southwestern tip of the interbay peninsula in Hillsborough County.
 This area once had been used as a military staging area during the Spanish-American War but did not become a military installation until much later.
-In 1939, the War Department selected Tampa for the new Southeast Air Base and the Works Projects Administration and Army Corps of Engineers labored more than three years to carve an airfield out of the vacant, often submerged, land.
+In 1939, the War Department selected Tampa to receive one of several new military air fields and worked out arrangements for the transfer of the land.

 MacDill Field was officially activated on April 16, 1941, and named in honor of U.S. Army aviation pioneer and World War I veteran, Colonel Leslie MacDill.
 The first primary mission of the base during World War II involved training Airmen to fly and operate bomber aircraft - such as the B-17 "Flying Fortress" or the B-26 "Marauder."
 From 1942-45, many thousands of American men passed through MacDill's gates to train as bomber pilots or crew members and then quickly moved on to other military assignments, eventually destined for the deadly fight raging over Europe's skies.
-Following the end of hostilities in Europe, MacDill began to train e B-29 "Superfortress" crews in January 1945.
+Following the end of hostilities in Europe, MacDill began to train crews of the B-29 "Superfortress" in January 1945, which lasted through 1953.

-In January 1948, MacDill Air Force Base became one of the few original bases for of the US nuclear deterrent force, Strategic Air Command.
-Throughout the 1950s, activities on the base focused on operating the B-47 "Stratojet."
-However, outpaced by more modern bombers and missiles based at installations under construction along the nation's northern tier, by 1960, the base faced an uncertain future.
-The Department of Defense announced the aircraft would depart by 1962.
-However, the 1961 Berlin Crisis and 1962 Cuban Missile Crisis led to a reprieve of the planned cutbacks and highlighted MacDill's strategic value.
+In January 1948, MacDill Air Force Base became an operational base for Strategic Air Command, and activities focused on training in the bombers of the early Cold War era.
+However, by 1960, the base faced an uncertain future.
+The Department of Defense announced it would close most of it by 1962 - due in part to the advent of the "missile age" that de-emphasized the bombers.
+However, hostilities with Cuba in the early 1960s highlighted the strategic location of the base and led to a reprieve of the planned cutbacks.
 During this time, MacDill assumed another important role providing support for a prominent unified command, U.S. Strike Command, assigned to the base in 1961.

 In 1963, the bombers gave way to the fighters when MacDill became a Tactical Air Command training base.
-Throughout the Vietnam War and up until the first Gulf War in 1991, Tampa became a home for the F-4 "Phantom II" and later the F-16 "Fighting Falcon."
+Throughout the Vietnam War and up until the first Gulf War in 1991, Tampa became a home for the F-4 "Phantoms" and later the F-16 "Fighting Falcons."
 Between 1979 and 1993 approximately half of all F-16 pilots trained at MacDill.